HedvigInsurance/web-onboarding/README.md

 Manually stepping through the onboarding flow becomes tedious.
 Therefore, you can use the "debugger UI" that let's you bypass the initial steps and takes you straight to the "Offer page".

-You access it on this URL: `http://localhost:8040/se/new-member/debugger`.
+You access it locally on this URL: `http://localhost:8040/se/new-member/debugger`.
+It also works in staging: `https://www.dev.hedvigit.com/se/new-member/debugger`.

 ![Debugger UI Preview](.github/assets/debugger-ui-preview.png)